-The Council's Management will arrange a return to work interview with an Employee exceeding 2 days sick leave to investigate whether the problem is likely to recur, and whether steps can be taken to improve the situation.
-These interviews are to monitor absence levels and where an Employee's absence reaches the trigger points for either short term or long term sickness as defined within the policy.
-This is to be recorded on the reverse of the Self-Certification form for future reference (I have already developed a Return to Work form that is in place using trigger points).
+The Line-Manager will arrange a return-to-work interview with an Employee exceeding 2 days of continuous absence, or whose sickness exceeds 9 days in a twelve-month period.
+This is to investigate the difficulties the employee is suffering, any personal circumstances causing the issue, whether the problem is likely to recur, and whether steps can be taken to improve the situation.
+These interviews are to monitor absence levels and where an Employee's absence reaches the trigger points for either short term or long-term sickness as defined within the policy.
+A record of absence is maintained by the Clerk to Council.